-Pierson, G. & Bird, G. Business Finance.
-McGraw-Mill, 1972.
-Weston, J. F. The Scope and Methodology of Finance.
-Prentice-Hall, 1966.
+Pierson, G. & Bird, R. Business Finance.
+McGraw-Hill, 1972.

 14.501 Accounting and Financial Management IA

 The basic concepts of financial model building and information systems, including the double-entry recording system, the accounting cycle, income measurement and financial reporting, and an introduction to basic elements of taxation and auditing.